PTomi002/MSC_Onlab_2/Segédlet/README.txt

 GEt Java home:
 echo $JAVA_HOME

+OR:
+which java
+OR:
+ls -l /etc/alternatives/ | grep java

 LDAP certificate to JVM truststore:
 # Copy the certificate into the directory Java_home\Jre\Lib\Security
 # Change your directory to Java_home\Jre\Lib\Security>